-This includes services provided as assessment only activities.'
+This includes services provided as assessment only activities.

-In 2014, IHPA initiated a mental health costing study to generate data on mental health services and costs to inform the development of the AMHCC Version 1.0.
+In 2014, IHACPA initiated a mental health costing study to generate data on mental health services and costs to inform the development of AMHCC Version 1.0.
 The study resulted in the creation of a robust consumer level dataset representative of mental health services provided in Australia.

-On 25 February 2016, the Pricing Authority approved the AMHCC Version 1.0.
-The AMHCC was implemented on a 'best endeavours' basis from 1 July 2016, with work to price mental health care using the AMHCC ongoing.
+On 25 February 2016, the Pricing Authority approved AMHCC Version 1.0.
+AMHCC Version 1.0 was implemented on a 'best endeavours' basis from 1 July 2016 and used to price admitted mental health care from 1 July 2022.